codehxj/Bi-BPT/README.md

 # Bi-BPT

-This is an official implementation of "Learning the degradation distribution for medical image superresolution via sparse swin transformer".
-Pytorch code for the paper "Integrating Prior Knowledge into a Bibranch Pyramid Network for Medical Image Segmentation"
+This is an official implementation of the paper "Integrating Prior Knowledge into a Bibranch Pyramid Network for Medical Image Segmentation"

 ## Introduction